Tolomako language: Characteristics

 It is possible that Tolomako is a very simplified daughter-language or pidgin of the neighboring language Sakao.
 However, Tolomako is more likely a sister language of Sakao, not a pidgin.
-It cannot be phonologically derived from Sakao, whereas Sakao can be from Tolomako to some extent.
+It cannot be phonologically derived from Sakao, whereas Sakao can be from Tolomako to some extent (one innovation of Tolomako is the shift of /*ŋ/ to /ɣ/, whereas Sakao retains it).
 Comparing Tolomako with its close dialect of Tsureviu allows researchers to reconstruct an earlier state, from which most of Sakao can be regularly derived.
-This earlier state is very close to what can be reconstructed of Proto-Vanuatu.
+This earlier state is very close to what can be reconstructed of Proto-North-Central Vanuatu.
 Thus Tolomako is a very conservative language, whereas Sakao has undergone drastic innovations in its phonology and grammar, both in the direction of increased complexity.